News & Pointers: S-100, CP/M and related sites

 SIG/M, CPMUG, Walnut Creek CP/M, Simtel, Oakland & other archives

-Two early archives of CP/M software were created by the CP/M User's Group (CPMUG) of New York City, NY and SIG/M of New Jersey, starting in the late 1970's.
-They distributed CP/M software on diskettes during the 1970's and 80's.
+Starting in the late 1970's, two early archives of CP/M software were created by the CP/M User's Group (CPMUG) of New York City, NY and SIG/M of New Jersey.
+They distributed CP/M software on 8-inch diskettes through the 1980's.
 There is some overlap between their contents.
 Their archives by name found their way to Oakland's and other on-line and CD-ROM archives.
 Some early work of CPMUG appears on my in my history of Digital Research and CP/M.

 CP/M-based computer companies often offered their own CP/M program distributions on diskettes.
 Those companies included Osborne, Kaypro, Ithaca Audio/Intersystems, and others.
 There are Web links on this Web page for some of those archives.
 Some of those archives also found their way to general on-line or CD-ROM archives of programs; and some of these archives are on the Web by their original distributors.

 A related archive of CP/M files was the "Simtel20" or "Simtel" archives.
 It was started by Keith Petersen in 1979 as a CP/M archive at MIT (University in Boston) on the ArpaNet, and later was hosted on the Internet at a military base as the "SIMTEL20" archive of software for many operating systsems.
 "SIMTEL" was later sold to a commercial company.
-As of 2008 Simtel has a Web site at at this link and an FTP site at this link.
-However in 2008 they don't have any CP/M archives, only MS-DOS and later archives, as far as I can tell.
+As of 2008 Simtel had a Web site at simtel.net and an FTP site ftp.simtel.com However in 2008 they didn't have any CP/M archives, only MS-DOS and later archives, as far as I can tell.
 (History from the wikipedia entry for "simtel" as of 2008.)
+By 2013 the simtel.net and simtel.com sites responded with automated "not found" pages.

 From Sept 2004 to 2006, I offered a copy of the Walnut Creek CP/M CD-ROM.
 A short description of it is that it's a noncommerical subset of the CP/M files archived by Oakland University (in Washington state) in their "OAK CP/M" online archive.
 Since 2006, it's been available from a number of CP/M file archive Web sites.
 The Retroarchive.org Web site has the content directly online as of early 2008.
 A Web search today will likely find it and other archives.

 In April 2006, I started a page for owners who show off their WORKING S-100 systems.
 There may also be some S-100 owners in my links to S-100 sites below.
-But my owner's page will be for people who own and operate just a few systems.
+But my owner's page will be for people who own and operate just a few systems, most of whom don't have Web sites.
 Look for them at my S-100 owner's page.
+ALso see my Web pages on repair, restoration and preservation efforts by myself and others, on computers of the 1970's and earlier.

 Pointers to S-100, CP/M and Related Sites